-- 98% of patients found it easy to get through to this surgery by phone compared to a CCG average of 77% and a national average of 73%. - 92% of patients found the receptionists at this surgery helpful compared to a CCG average of 89% and a national average of 87%.
+- 90% of patients found it easy to get through to this surgery by phone compared to a CCG average of 77% and a national average of 73%. - 94% found the receptionists at this surgery helpful compared to a CCG average of 89% and a national average of 87%.

-- 67% were able to get an appointment to see or speak to someone the last time they tried compared to a CCG average of 85% and a national average of 85%. - 97% said the last appointment they got was convenient compared to a CCG average of 95% and a national average of 92%. - 90% described their experience of making an appointment as good compared to a CCG average of 77% and a national average of 73%. - 80% usually waited 15 minutes or less after their appointment time to be seen compared to a CCG average of 66% and a national average of 65%.
+- 86% were able to get an appointment to see or speak to someone the last time they tried compared to a CCG average of 85% and a national average of 85%. - 98% said the last appointment they got was convenient compared to a CCG average of 95% and a national average of 92%. - 85% described their experience of making an appointment as good compared to a CCG average of 77% and a national average of 73%. - 68% usually waited 15 minutes or less after their appointment time to be seen compared to a CCG average of 66% and a national average of 65%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 31 comment cards which were positive about the standard of care received.
+We received 26 comment cards which were all positive about the standard of care received.

-We spoke with 10 patients during the inspection.
-All 10 patients said that they were happy with the care they received and thought that staff were approachable, committed and caring.
-One comment card did state the practices sees a lot of different GPs and the same one would be nice, however the practice responds to patients' needs and are helpful.
+We spoke with 11 patients during the inspection.
+All 11 patients said that they were happy with the care they received and thought that staff were approachable, committed and caring.